Blog

 Creating a Free Intuit Developer Account

 If you don't have access to a QuickBooks company that already exists, you need to be invited by the administrator to become an accountant.
 Ask the admin to log in to QuickBooks Online, click Company, Manage Users, and Invite Accountant.
-You will receive an email with a link to connect your developer account and the company.
+You will receive an email with a link to connect your developer account to the company.

 Authenticating with QuickBooks Online Using OAuth 2.0

-*Note: As of July 17, 2017 QuickBooks Online uses OAuth 2.0 for all new apps.
+*Note: As of July 17, 2017, QuickBooks Online uses OAuth 2.0 for all new apps.

 Making Requests and Parsing the Response